Grow your wealth securely with a low-risk government-backed investment that can help boost prosperity in the country

 Those looking for where to buy retail treasury bonds in the Philippines will be glad to know that these are accessible via online channels and via the branches of the selling agent banks nationwide.
 For online purchases, you can go to www.treasury.com.ph and look for the available RTB currently on offer, where you will need to complete an order form.
 After completing the order form, you must choose a settlement bank that is accredited by the Bureau of Treasury.

-If you want to invest in the new RTB 30, you can place your order by going to any Metrobank branch near you.
+If you want to invest in the new RTB 31, you can click here to learn more.